JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 Leading and trailing newlines are removed from the rendered code blocks.
 Trailing whitespace on each line is also removed.

+!!! note
+    The working directory, `pwd`, is set to the directory in `build` where the file will be written to, and the paths in `include` calls are interpreted to be relative to `pwd`.

 **Hiding Source Code**

 Code blocks may have some content that does not need to be displayed in the final document.